blaisedias/jivelite/README.customisation.md

 These should only be changed after familiarisation of their function by inspecting the code.

 #### controls order
-To make to possible to change the order of controls buttons in a manner which is convenient and retains the functionality of the UI, the key `order_sort` has been added.
+To make it possible to change the order of controls buttons in a manner which is convenient and retains the functionality of the UI, the key `order_sort` has been added.

 The reference contents is generated in `-doc`.`reference` section of `/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlaying.json`